Charlie Swan (horse trainer): Trainer

-Big successes have included This Is Serious (2001 Thyestes Chase at Gowran Park and 2002 Tote Eider Chase at Newcastle), No Discount (second in the 2000 Sun Alliance Novice Hurdle at Cheltenham), Anxious Moment (2002 Powers Gold Label Handicap Hurdle at Fairyhouse and 2003 Craddockstown Novice Chase at Punchestown), Ground Ball (2005 Dan Moore Memorial Handicap Chase at Fairyhouse), What A Native (four straight victories in 2005/6 including the Porterstown Chase at Fairyhouse and the Pierse Leoaprdstown Chase).
-His biggest win to date came in 2007 when One Cool Cookie took the grade one Powers Gold Cup at Fairyhouse.
-This was followed by another big prize when Emmpat won 2 days later at the same venue.
-In 2015 he announced his retirement from training due to increased costs and a lack of quality horses.
+Major successes as a trainer included This Is Serious (2001 Thyestes Chase at Gowran Park and 2002 Eider Chase at Newcastle), Anxious Moment (2003 Craddockstown Novice Chase at Punchestown), Ground Ball (2005 Dan Moore Memorial Handicap Chase at Fairyhouse), What A Native (four straight victories in 2005/6 including the Grade 2 Porterstown Chase at Fairyhouse and the Pierse Leopardstown Chase).
+In 2007 One Cool Cookie won the Grade 1 Powers Gold Cup at Fairyhouse and Offshore Account won the Hanover Quay Champion Novice Chase at Punchestown.
+In 2015 Swan announced his retirement from training due to increased costs and a lack of quality horses.
+By the time of his retirement he had trained over 500 winners.